-- Acknowledgment must include the following: county, state, date, person or corporate officer's names and titles of persons appearing, notary signature, seal, and expiration date.
+- Acknowledgment should include the following: county, state, date, person or corporate officer's names and titles of persons appearing, notary signature, seal, and expiration date.
 Learn more about .
 Review the Pennsylvania Revised Uniform Law on Notarial Acts for short form certificates for notarial acts.

 - Deeds and mortgages should indicate the property's municipality, county, and state.